Harbor 20: Design

 The Harbor 20 is a recreational keelboat, built predominantly of fiberglass, with a small cuddy cabin in the bow and a large cockpit that can accommodate up to eight people.

 It has a fractional sloop rig, a raked stem, an angled transom, an internally mounted spade-type rudder controlled by a wooden tiller and a fixed fin keel with a weighted bulb.
 It displaces 1800 lb and carries 900 lb of ballast.

 The boat has a draft of 3.50 ft with the standard keel installed.

-The boat may be fitted with a optional factory-supplied 24 volt electric motor for docking and maneuvering, that is stowed on a retractable stainless steel pivot arm in the stern lazarette.
+The boat may be fitted with an optional factory-supplied 24-volt electric motor for docking and maneuvering, that is stowed on a retractable stainless steel pivot arm in the stern lazarette.
 The motor is deployed on an arm to the starboard side of the boat and pinned in place for use.
 The motor is powered by twin batteries that give four hours endurance at full power and may be recharged using shore power when docked.
 The maximum speed provided by the motor is 5.0 kn, while the design has a hull speed of 5.52 kn.